alastria/isbe-gobernanza-onboarding/README.md

 - The official identifiers are assigned by regulated entities in all Member States, as soon as an organization is created or starts operating in some specific area of activity.
 We do not need to stablish a process for creating new identifiers, because they already exist and they have official recognition.

 - If we created new identifiers (either centrally by ISBE or by each organization themselves), we would have to perform a costly validation process to make sure that the new identifier is assigned to the real-world organization.
-This is already done by the QTSP that issued the certificate for signature/seal to the organization, as part of the process of including an official identifier inside the certificate.
+With the proposed approach we avoid th verification because it is already done by the QTSP that issued the certificate for signature/seal to the organization, as part of the process of including an official identifier inside the certificate.
 This process has a level of assurance (LoA) High, something that ISBE can not achieve (unless ISBE itself is a QTSP, of course).

 - In addition, creating new identifiers and performing validation in ISBE limits the usage of the identifiers to ISBE.
 Using the official identifiers which already have cross-border recognition in the EU is a much better option enabling wider interoperability.